What is Anointing ?

 But what was really being symbolized, was God’s blessings being poured out upon Aaron, because it was God Himself who chose Aaron, and Aaron’s sons, to be the priests over Israel.
 And so the oil represented the blessings of God.
 In a figurative sense, the oil, represented the “fat” of God, in other words, the richness of God, which is bestowed upon man, through the blessings that God gives us.
 The oil is the “fat” of God

 Now, having made those preliminary statements, let me read to you the 23rd psalm..

 Anointed By God

 In all the things that are mentioned in that Psalm, we see one theme, illustrated over and over again.
 And that theme is, the providence of God.
 We see the sustenance of God, in providing everything that we need, and we see the protection of God.
-It’s really summed up quite well in the last part of verse 5, with these words; “Thou hast anointed my head with oil, my cup runneth over.”
+It’s summed up quite well in verse 5, when it says; “Thou hast anointed my head with oil, my cup runneth over.”

-Here’s some verses where that word is translated “fat”, instead of “annointed”.
+Here’s some verses where that very word is translated “fat”, instead of “anointed”.

 Deuteronomy 31:20 says; “..And they have eaten, and are satisfied, and have become fat..”

 Proverbs 11:25 says; “The generous man shall be made fat”.

 Proverbs 13:4 says; “The soul of the diligent is made fat.”